MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/recvlistenmos-element-sdn-interface-2-1-1.md

 - xml
 ---

-# RecvListenMOS element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# RecvListenMOS element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 MOS-LQO wideband, as specified by \[ITUP.800.1\] section 2.1.2, for decoded audio received by the reporting entity during the session.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information